Why focus on hybrid work productivity?

 An intranet informs and engages employees, by providing a space where they can receive company news, apply for internal job postings, access guidelines on hybrid work, easily view colleagues’ profiles, and much more.
 Both remote and in-office workers need this information but may want to access the portal in different ways.
-Remote employees should be able to access the intranet on their mobile device, from anywhere.
+Remote employees should be able to access the intranet on their mobile devices, from anywhere.

 A tool like Microsoft Teams is the perfect platform for collaboration.
 Remote and in-office workers can use it day to day and create Teams for specific projects.
 However, organizations must ensure Microsoft Teams is used as intended and Teams creation is controlled.
 Teams sprawl and no structure can impact productivity by distracting employees from their tasks.

-There are many reasons organizations may want to switch to the hybrid workplace model, some linked to the pandemic and others are more long term.
+There are many reasons organizations may want to switch to the hybrid workplace model, some linked to the pandemic and others are more long-term.